Simple Query¶

 derivative |

-Returns the rate of change of a field within a series |
+Returns the rate of change of a field in a series |

 non_negative_derivative |

-Returns the non-negative rate of change of a field within a series |
+Returns the non-negative rate of change of a field in a series |

-In DQL mode, more aggregation functions are supported, refer to DQL Aggregation Functions.
+In DQL mode, more aggregation functions are supported.
+Refer to DQL Aggregation Functions.

 Window Functions¶